This has been a perpetual problem of every artist: getting the right balance between money & passion.

 4. DON’T QUIT YOUR DAY JOB.
 Unless your career is really on the rise and you have no choice but to let go of your day job because you are sure that you will regret it if you won’t take the plunge.
 Unless you already have an emergency fund.
 And unless you are confident that the next job is just around the corner.

-5. PAY YOUR DEBT ON TIME.
+5. PAY YOUR DEBTS ON TIME.
 ALWAYS.
 Every person, and especially artists, should make people feel that they can be relied to financially.
 Sometimes, people think that we are reckless and irresponsible about money.
 We should prove them wrong.
 Always.
 This way, people will be willing to lend us money and even fund our projects.

 6. MARKET YOUR SKILLS.
 Learn how to sell yourself by marketing your products, your skills, and by learning the ropes of networking.
 If you want to marry money and art, this is the best way to do it, not #3.
 Read about marketing, know the right people, ask help, collaborate, be present.
 Give awesome business cards and marketing materials.